TriplyDB/Documentation/docs/triply-db/index.md

 TriplyDB allows you to store, publish, and use Linked Data Knowledge Graphs.
-TriplyDB makes it easy to upload Linked Data and expose it through various APIs (SPARQL, ElasticSeach, LDF, REST).
+TriplyDB makes it easy to upload Linked Data and expose it through various APIs (SPARQL, Elasticsearch, LDF, REST).
 [Read More](/triplydb)

 # Uploading Data